stardog-union/stardog-blog/content/posts/stardog4-gremlin-meets-semantics.md

 * **Reasoning and inferred information are just edges and vertices**

-  When using _Smart Property Graphs_ in Stardog there's really no more concepts involved other than edges, vertices
+  When using _Semantic Property Graphs_ in Stardog there's really no more concepts involved other than edges, vertices
-	and traversals, which people using property graphs already know about, making it straightforward to use; really, who doesn't want their graphs to be smart!?
+	and traversals, which people using property graphs already know about, making it straightforward to use.

 * **Don't get locked with one approach**

-  Using the _"property graph way"_ in Stardog doesn't mean you can't use SPARQL or any other tool available is
+  Using the _"property graph way"_ in Stardog doesn't mean you can't use SPARQL or any other tool available in
 	Stardog, which makes everything so much flexible when working with graphs in general.

 Code for this example is available at the